 - Similarly, you may find it hard to keep up with a lower trigger later on if you try too hard too early and wait longer than you need to.
 People who push too hard in the first few weeks of the DDF Challenge tend to find it hard to sustain in the final weeks and get discouraged.

-- The Data-Driven Fasting 30-Day Challenge schedule has been structured to allow people to take a few weeks off between each challenge to practice maintaining their weight.
+- The Data-Driven Fasting 30-Day Challenge schedule has been structured to allow you to take a few weeks off between each challenge to practice maintaining your weight.
 We have eight challenges per year, with a few weeks break between each to allow people to recover and practice maintaining their weight.
 You can see the full schedule of DDF Challenges here.

 Should I Keep Chasing My Trigger or Switch to Maintenance?